I enjoyed the comment from CS on Part I: "Cut and run was the route I had in mind, so I'm interested in the alternative."

 It seems termination is one area where clients and therapists consistently fail to collaborate.
-One study reported that only 40% of clients felt therapy ended at the right time, with 37% believing it ended too early and 23% saying it ended too late.
-Even if a portion of those endings were due to external, non-ideal circumstances (ran out of money or time), a 60% failure rate seems excessive and unnecessary.
+One study reported that only 40 percent of clients felt therapy ended at the right time, with 37 percent believing it ended too early and 23 percent saying it ended too late.
+Even if a portion of those endings were due to external, non-ideal circumstances (ran out of money or time), a 60 percent failure rate seems excessive and unnecessary.
 All the more reason to...

 It's an item for discussion.
 It doesn't necessarily mean you need to terminate immediately, but talking it through may give a clearer idea.
 It could be a fear, the beginning of an ideal termination or an indicator of a not-so-ideal reason to end.
 If you've trusted the collaborative working relationship this long, you might as well continue with it to the end.